miyamam/InvokeV-Container/README_E.md

     > Merge-ContainerImage -ImageName "IMG_01" -NewImageName "MyNewIMG_01"

-You can merge container virtual machine image and create new container virtual machine image.
+You can merge a container virtual machine image and create a new container virtual machine image.
-Related container virtual machine file and pre-merged both parent and child file left.
+Retaining the container virtual machine file and both the pre-merged parent and child files.

 ## Delete Container Virtual MachineImage: